larson-rivera/CS219-Assignment-1/Assignment 3/README.md

 ---Sources Used in Development---

-A GeeksForGeeks article on the StringStream class in the base library was used to understand and develop lines 58-61.
+A GeeksForGeeks article on the StringStream class in the base library was used to understand and develop hex conversion from strings
     "StringStream in C++ for Decimal to Hexadecimal and back": https://www.geeksforgeeks.org/stringstream-c-decimal-hexadecimal-back/

 A CProgramming article on Function Pointers and a Stack Overflow thread on the same subject were used to understand function pointers for the purpose of this assignment.
     "Function Pointers in C and C++": https://www.cprogramming.com/tutorial/function-pointers.html "Function Pointer as Paramerter?": https://stackoverflow.com/questions/2582161/function-pointer-as-parameter

+A Stack Overflow thread on using the Algorithm library to convert strings to upper case letters.
+Used on line 51 driver.cpp
+    "How to Convert a C++ String to Uppercase": https://stackoverflow.com/questions/23418390/how-to-convert-a-c-string-to-uppercase